timescale/promscale_extension/docs/sql-api.md

 function interval **ps_trace.get_trace_retention_period**()
 ```
 ### ps_trace.is_event_tag_type
+This function checks whether a tag_type value has the event tag bit set.
 ```
 function boolean **ps_trace.is_event_tag_type**(_tag_type tag_type)
 ```
 ### ps_trace.is_link_tag_type
+This function checks whether a tag_type value has the link tag bit set.
 ```
 function boolean **ps_trace.is_link_tag_type**(_tag_type tag_type)
 ```
 ### ps_trace.is_resource_tag_type
+This function checks whether a tag_type value has the resource tag bit set.
 ```
 function boolean **ps_trace.is_resource_tag_type**(_tag_type tag_type)
 ```
 ### ps_trace.is_span_tag_type
+This function checks whether a tag_type value has the span tag bit set.
 ```
 function boolean **ps_trace.is_span_tag_type**(_tag_type tag_type)
 ```
 ### ps_trace.link_tag_type
+This function returns tag_type with the link tag bit.
 ```
 function tag_type **ps_trace.link_tag_type**()
 ```
 ### ps_trace.operation_calls
+This function counts the number of parent -> child pairs (aka calls) within a specified
+time window and their operation ids.
 ```
 function TABLE(parent_operation_id bigint, child_operation_id bigint, cnt bigint) **ps_trace.operation_calls**(_start_time_min timestamp with time zone, _start_time_max timestamp with time zone)
 ```
 ### ps_trace.put_instrumentation_lib
+This function creates an entry in the _ps_trace.instrumentation_lib table if it doesn't exit and returns its id.
+It is meant to be used during span creation, to obtain a valid value for mandatory instrumentation_lib_id attribute.
 ```
 function bigint **ps_trace.put_instrumentation_lib**(_name text, _version text, _schema_url_id bigint)
 ```
 ### ps_trace.put_operation
+This function creates an operation record and a necessary service.name tag, if either doesn't exist
+and returns the operation's id (a key in the _ps_tag.opertaions table).
+It is meant to be used during
+span creation, to obtain a valid value for mandatory operation_id attribute.
 ```
 function bigint **ps_trace.put_operation**(_service_name text, _span_name text, _span_kind span_kind)
 ```
 ### ps_trace.put_schema_url
+This function creates an entry in the _ps_trace.schema_url table if it doesn't exit and returns its id.
+It is meant to be used during span creation, to obtain a valid value for mandatory resource_schema_url_id attribute.
 ```
 function bigint **ps_trace.put_schema_url**(_schema_url text)
 ```
 ### ps_trace.put_tag
+This function inserts a new tag with the specified value and returns its id (a key in _ps_trace.tag table).
+The specified tag key must exist for the specified resource type.
 ```
 function bigint **ps_trace.put_tag**(_key tag_k, _value _ps_trace.tag_v, _tag_type tag_type)
 ```
 ### ps_trace.put_tag_key
+This function creates a new tag key and associates it with the specified tag type and returns
+its id (a key in _ps_trace.tag_key table)
 ```
 function bigint **ps_trace.put_tag_key**(_key tag_k, _tag_type tag_type)
 ```
 ### ps_trace.resource_tag_type
+This function returns tag_type with the resource tag bit.
 ```
 function tag_type **ps_trace.resource_tag_type**()
 ```